White House again delays healthcare mandate for employers

-The so-called employer mandate, which has been opposed by businesses, was supposed to take effect in January.
-The administration granted a one-year delay in July.
+The so-called employer mandate, which has been opposed by businesses, was originally supposed to take effect in January under the Patient Protection and Affordable Care Act, known as Obamacare.
+But the administration granted a one-year delay in July.

+The latest change, published in a 227-page final rule, allows medium-sized businesses with 50-99 full-time workers to avoid a tax penalty until 2016 for failing to offer health insurance.
+It also allows larger employers to phase in coverage by offering a health plan to 70 percent of their full-time workforce next year, rising to 95 percent in 2016.

+Firms with fewer than 50 full-time workers are not required to provide coverage under Obamacare, but could qualify for federal subsidies through new health insurance marketplaces established under Obamacare.

+The regulation had been the subject of intense business lobbying and drew a largely upbeat response from employer groups.

+“I am quite pleasantly surprised,” said Neil Trautwein of the National Retail Federation, a Washington-based trade group.
+“This is beginning to look more like something the business community can live with.”

-The latest change in the Patient Protection and Affordable Care Act, known as Obamacare, triggered another wave of Republican calls to postpone a mandate for individuals that requires most Americans to enroll in coverage by March 31 or pay a penalty in their 2014 income taxes.
+But the change triggered another wave of Republican calls to postpone Obamacare’s mandate for individuals, which requires most Americans to enroll in coverage by March 31 or pay a penalty in their 2014 income taxes.

 “Much like the individual mandate, the business mandate is bad for middle-class families and it will harm economic growth.
 But the answer to this problem is not random unilateral changes, stoking uncertainty,” House Republican Majority Leader Eric Cantor said in a statement.